skule/bylaws/standing-rules.md

    1. Motions to suspend the rules (including to make a special order)
 1. The effect of adopting the motion to consent is that all of the motions on the consent agenda are also simultaneously adopted unanimously.
 Otherwise, the consent agenda will be considered sequentially in the usual manner.
    1. Motions in the consent agenda may be reconsidered individually without reconsidering the motion to consent.
+   1. Any motions that take effect "immediately" or upon adoption shall take effect in the order in which they appear on the agenda.
 1. At any point before the motion to consent is disposed of, any EngSoc Member may cause an item on the consent agenda to be removed therefrom, by requesting that the Speaker do so.
    1. If the request is made before the motion to consent is taken up, the meeting agenda shall be amended to place the item just before the motion to consent.
    1. If the request is made after the motion to consent is taken up, the meeting agenda shall be amended in the same manner, and the requested item shall be immediately considered and disposed of, as if the motion to consent had been laid on the table to consider it, and then taken from the table after it is disposed of.